 Many a what-if has been written about a German victory in World War II.
 Alternate histories of a German victory in World War I are less popular, but they exist.
 Indeed, people started thinking about the consequences of a German victory during the war itself and feared it might give way to a German empire spanning nearly the whole of Europe.

-Morgen die ganze Welt!
+Morgen die Ganze Welt!

 We begin with an alarmist map from 1917 (possibly 1918) that pulls together disparate quotes from a few military thinkers and quite a few more fantasists to argue that Germany’s war aims encompassed half the globe.
-It was clearly meant to cajole Americans into supporting the war and bears little relation to reality.
+It was clearly meant to cajole Americans into supporting the war and bore little relation to reality.